JacobDorfmeister/PythonDiscordBot/README.md

 4. IDE (for editing)
   - I used Pycharm by Jetbrains (free)
   - Will let you write/run python right away!

+ ### Installing Discord.py
+ 1. In Pycharm, click on "python packages" on the bottom toolbar
+ 2. search for **discord.py** and hit install
+ 3. make sure the code starts with **import discord**

 # All cadet admins/users will need python in order to turn the bot on/off.